ryanmjacobs/camera-stats/README.md

 Dependencies
 ------------
-Go ahead and grab R from your package manager.
+Go ahead and grab R and GDAL.
 Typically you can run:
 ```
-$ sudo apt-get install r-base
+$ sudo apt-get install r-base gdal
 ```
 Then install 'packrat' for R,
 ```